Skip to main content

-Running Twenty Audits Without Cross-Client Intelligence Is a Missed Pattern-Recognition Opportunity
+Running Twenty Discoveries Without Cross-Client Intelligence Is a Missed Pattern-Recognition Opportunity

 11 min read

-Consultant analyzing cross-client audit data patterns from JSON and CSV exports
+Consultant analyzing cross-client discovery data patterns from JSON and CSV exports

-He couldn't.
 The data lived inside the platform.
-One audit at a time.
-No way to pull it out, lay it side by side, and ask the question every experienced consultant eventually asks: what are ALL my clients getting wrong?
+One audit at a time, accessible only through the vendor's interface, attributed to whichever associate ran it.
+No way to pull it out, lay it side by side, and ask the question every boutique firm eventually asks: what are ALL of our clients getting wrong?

-Here's what happens after your tenth audit.
+Here's what happens after your firm's tenth audit.
 Then your fifteenth.
 Then your twentieth.

 That's the gap.
 Not between doing audits and not doing audits.
-Between having audit data and actually being able to use it across your entire portfolio.
+Between your team having audit data and your firm actually being able to use it across the entire portfolio.

 Why Platform Interfaces Can't Solve This

-Most consulting platforms show you one audit at a time.
+Most consulting platforms show your team one audit at a time.
 That's fine for delivery.
-You run the engagement, generate the deliverables, hand them to the client, move on.
+The associate runs the engagement, generates the deliverables, hands them to the client, moves on.

-But single-audit views are inherently limiting for the consultant who wants to build a practice around accumulated expertise.
+But single-audit views are inherently limiting for the boutique firm trying to build accumulated expertise into a defensible asset.
 You can't filter across 20 audits inside a platform that was designed to manage them individually.
-You can't run a pivot table on findings from three different healthcare clients when the findings live in three separate interfaces.
+You can't run a pivot table on findings from three different healthcare clients when the findings live in three separate interfaces, attributed to three different associates.

-The platform gives you a window into each engagement.
-What it doesn't give you is a window into your practice.
+The platform gives the firm a window into each engagement.
+What it doesn't give the firm is a window into its portfolio.
+And without that view, the operating system your team needs ends up missing the cross-engagement asset that's actually the firm's strongest commercial argument.

 John put it plainly: "All the interviews, the notes, the interaction, there should be a way to pull that entire set out."

 He wasn't asking for a better dashboard.
-He was asking for his data in a format he could actually work with.
+He was asking for his firm's data in a format the whole team could actually work with.

 Raw Data Is the Foundation of Proprietary Insight